G-III Apparel Group (NASDAQ:GIII) Updates Q2 2023 Earnings Guidance

-G-III Apparel Group (NASDAQ:GIII – Get Rating) last released its quarterly earnings data on Tuesday, June 7th.
-The textile maker reported $0.72 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.58 by $0.14.
-G-III Apparel Group had a return on equity of 14.09% and a net margin of 6.98%.
-The firm had revenue of $688.80 million during the quarter, compared to analyst estimates of $597.35 million.
-During the same period in the prior year, the company posted $0.53 earnings per share.
-The business’s revenue for the quarter was up 32.5% compared to the same quarter last year.
-Analysts expect that G-III Apparel Group will post 4.46 EPS for the current fiscal year.

-In other G-III Apparel Group news, CFO Neal Nackman sold 15,000 shares of the business’s stock in a transaction that occurred on Tuesday, March 29th.
+In related news, CFO Neal Nackman sold 15,000 shares of the business’s stock in a transaction that occurred on Tuesday, March 29th.
 The stock was sold at an average price of $29.06, for a total transaction of $435,900.00.
-The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-Also, Vice Chairman Sammy Aaron sold 60,000 shares of G-III Apparel Group stock in a transaction that occurred on Tuesday, March 22nd.
-The stock was sold at an average price of $29.82, for a total value of $1,789,200.00.
+The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
+Also, Vice Chairman Sammy Aaron sold 60,000 shares of G-III Apparel Group stock in a transaction dated Tuesday, March 22nd.
+The stock was sold at an average price of $29.82, for a total transaction of $1,789,200.00.
 The disclosure for this sale can be found here.
-9.60% of the stock is currently owned by company insiders.
+9.60% of the stock is owned by company insiders.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
-Wasatch Advisors Inc. bought a new stake in shares of G-III Apparel Group during the 1st quarter valued at $28,890,000.
-Goldman Sachs Group Inc. lifted its position in shares of G-III Apparel Group by 590.2% during the 4th quarter.
-Goldman Sachs Group Inc. now owns 1,172,073 shares of the textile maker’s stock valued at $32,396,000 after acquiring an additional 1,002,261 shares during the period.
-Norges Bank bought a new stake in shares of G-III Apparel Group during the 4th quarter valued at $11,881,000.
-Vanguard Group Inc. lifted its position in shares of G-III Apparel Group by 7.3% during the 1st quarter.
-Vanguard Group Inc. now owns 4,874,631 shares of the textile maker’s stock valued at $131,858,000 after acquiring an additional 332,865 shares during the period.
-Finally, Fuller & Thaler Asset Management Inc. bought a new stake in shares of G-III Apparel Group during the 1st quarter valued at $8,968,000.
-Institutional investors and hedge funds own 92.61% of the company’s stock.
+A number of large investors have recently modified their holdings of GIII.
+Captrust Financial Advisors lifted its position in shares of G-III Apparel Group by 48.4% during the 1st quarter.
+Captrust Financial Advisors now owns 6,665 shares of the textile maker’s stock worth $180,000 after buying an additional 2,175 shares during the last quarter.
+Virtu Financial LLC acquired a new position in shares of G-III Apparel Group during the first quarter worth $203,000.
+Delphia USA Inc. bought a new position in shares of G-III Apparel Group in the 1st quarter valued at $277,000.
+Natixis Advisors L.P. acquired a new stake in shares of G-III Apparel Group during the first quarter valued at about $298,000.
+Finally, Belpointe Asset Management LLC bought a new stake in shares of G-III Apparel Group during the fourth quarter worth about $321,000.
+92.61% of the stock is currently owned by institutional investors and hedge funds.

 About G-III Apparel Group (Get Rating)